geotools/geotools/docs/user/tutorial/feature/csv2shp.rst

    You can also draw ideas like urban growth or predicted rain fall.

-A feature is quite simply something that can be drawn on a map.
+A feature is something that can be drawn on a map.
 The strict definition is that a feature is something in the real world – a feature of the landscape - Mt Everest, the Eiffel Tower, or even something that moves around like your great aunt Alice.